reddragon/blog.gaurav.ai/_posts/2025-08-05-kv-caching-kv-sharing.markdown

 comments: true
 categories: transformer, efficient-ai, inference
 ---
 Firstly, it feels good to blog again after a seven year hiatus.
 Secondly, starting with this post, I am starting a series on Efficient AI techniques (architecture, optimization, data, etc.).
 Most of these posts are going to be focused on techniques for improving autoregressive decoder-only models (LLMs) while also being generally applicable to other models with some tweaks.
-I also assume that you are familiar with the basics of the transformer architecture (if you are not, <a href="https://jalammar.github.io/illustrated-transformer/" target="_blank">this</a> or <a href="https://www.youtube.com/watch?v=kCc8FmEb1nY" target="_blank">this</a> might be good first steps.).
+I also assume that you are familiar with the basics of the transformer architecture (if not, <a href="https://jalammar.github.io/illustrated-transformer/" target="_blank">this</a> or <a href="https://www.youtube.com/watch?v=kCc8FmEb1nY" target="_blank">this</a> might be good first steps.).

-**Summary**
+# Introduction

 Doing inference on transformers can be expensive.
-Inference latency scales linearly with the model depth / number of layers ($l$) in the model.
-Efforts like Early Exits aim to reduce the number of layers used while processing _easier_ tokens (for some definition of 'easier'), but aren't trivial to implement.
-We will cover it in a future post.
+Inference latency and memory usage scales linearly with the model depth / number of layers ($l$) in the model.
+Efforts like Early Exits (<a href="" target="_blank">et al.</a>, <a href="" target="_blank">et al.</a>, <a href="" target="_blank">et al.</a>) aim to reduce the inference latency by reducing the number of layers used while processing _easier_ tokens (for some definition of 'easier'), but aren't trivial to implement.
+We will cover this in a future post.

 In this post, we cover two different, but related techniques:

 1. KV Caching: cache and reuse the K, V representations of tokens that are already computed in previous steps.
 You might already be familiar with his.
 2. KV Sharing: share the key and value representations ($K$ and $V$) of tokens across the last half of the layers of a transformer model.
 Therefore avoiding re-computing them across the last half of the layers.
 Other weight tensors such as query, MLP, etc. remain non-shared.
 This is a relatively newer technique.

-**Discussion**
+# Discussion

 One of the reasons for a naive transformer implemention's expensive inference is the need to compute the key, and value representations for all the tokens in the given sequence in the Self-Attention module.
 It looks something like the figure below.